-From small beginnings, Nissan has grown its presence in the UK van market dramatically but not without help.
-Sister company Renault provided the commercial vehicle technology, so all Nissan needed to do was slap its own badges onto the Renault van range, make a decent stab at the marketing and promotion side of things, and watch the sales figures balloon.
-It looked an ideal arrangement but Nissan, it seems, developed itchy feet.
+From small beginnings, Nissan vans have grown their presence in the UK new van market dramatically but not without help.
+Sister company Renault vans provided the commercial vehicle technology, so all Nissan needed to do was slap its own badges onto the Renault van range, make a decent stab at the marketing and promotion side of things, and watch the sales figures balloon.
+It looked an ideal arrangement but Nissan vans, it seems, developed itchy feet.
 Having established its brand in the thinking of UK van buyers, the Japanese marque went it alone.
-The NV200 is the first Nissan van in a long time that’s designed and built in-house, but is it up to the standards we’ve come to expect?
+The Nissan NV200 is the first Nissan van in a long time that’s designed and built in-house, but is it up to the standards we’ve come to expect?

-Having piggybacked on Renault’s commercial vehicle range for a few years, Nissan designed and built one of its own and the NV200 compact van shows real promise.
+Having piggybacked on the Renault vans range for a few years, Nissan vans designed and built one of its own and the Nissan NV200 compact van shows real promise.
 The tall shape squeezes maximum capacity out of a small footprint and the 1.5-litre diesel engine delivers strong economy.